Harold Shapinsky: Marriage

 Shapinsky met and married modern dancer Katherine "Kate" Peters (March 16, 1920 – January 22, 2005), the daughter of Frazier Forman and Katherine Harrower Peters.
 The two were both considered black sheep by their families.
 They had one child, David Frazier Shapinsky, born 1960.

 Fame

 In 1985, an Indian professor of English, Akumal Ramachander, met Harold's son in Chicago purely by circumstance.
 The son, David, uncharacteristically showed Akumal slides of Harold's work.
 Ramachander decided to promote the artist claiming that exposing Shapinsky to the world stage was part of his personal destiny.
 He contacted Lawrence Weschler, a writer at The New Yorker, and helped organize Shapinsky's first one-man show, at London's Mayor Gallery.

+The exhibition, which was held between May 21 and June 22, 1985, turned out to be hugely successful.
+The Washington Post reported that the Mayor Gallery normally attracted 20 to 30 visitors a day, but the Shapinsky exhibition drew in 50 an hour, with his paintings selling for $25,000 on average.

 As a result, Shapinsky became a 'revived artist' as an abstract impressionist.
 He spent the next 15 years in relative comfort from some resulting sales.
-To date, Shapinsky's works have garnered international renown; some reside at the Tate, presented anonymously by the Mayor Gallery.
+To date, Shapinsky's works have garnered international renown; some reside at the Tate, presented anonymously by the Mayor Gallery and also continue to be featured in exhibitions in New York.

+The British Channel 4 Television produced a documentary called The Painter and the Pest, which was narrated by Salman Rushdie, about the serendipitous Shapinsky-Ramachander story.
+It was released in the UK by Channel 4 on June 2, 1985.